interTwin-eu/itwinai/use-cases/virgo/README.md

 To generate the plots, refer to the [Scaling-Test Tutorial](https://github.com/interTwin-eu/itwinai/tree/main/tutorials/distributed-ml/torch-scaling-test#analyze-results).

-## Running HPO for Virgo Non-distributed
+## Running HPO for Virgo on JSC

-Hyperparameter optimization (HPO) is integrated into the pipeline using Ray Tune.
+Hyperparameter optimization (HPO) is integrated into the pipeline using Ray Tune and Ray Train.
 This allows you to run multiple trials and fine-tune model parameters efficiently.
-HPO is configured to run multiple trials in parallel, but run those trials each in a non-distributed way.
+HPO is configured to run multiple trials in parallel.
+There is two methods to run HPO.

-To launch an HPO experiment, run
+Both methods are launched with

 ```bash
 sbatch slurm_ray.sh
 ```

-This script sets up a Ray cluster and runs `hpo.py` for hyperparameter tuning.
+This script sets up a Ray cluster and runs the script for hyperparameter tuning.
-You may change CLI variables for `hpo.py` to change parameters, such as the number of trials you want to run, to change the stopping criteria for the trials or to set a different metric on which ray will evaluate trial results.
-By default, trials monitor validation loss, and results are plotted once all trials are completed.
+Chnage the run command in `slurm.sh` to run the script you want.
+You have two options:

+1. You can run non-distributed HPO by using the command `python hpo.py --num_samples 4 --max_iterations 2 --ngpus $num_gpus --ncpus $num_cpus --pipeline_name training_pipeline`
+at the end of the slurm script.
+2. You can run distributed HPO by using the command `$PYTHON_VENV/bin/itwinai exec-pipeline --config config.yaml --pipe-key ray_training_pipeline` at the end of the slurm script.

+Please refer to the itwinai documentation for more guides and tutorials on these two HPO methods.